j-resilient/hash-map--lru-cache/README.md

 Delete: O(n)
 Lookup: O(n)
 Space complexity: O(1)
+#### ResizingIntSet
+Like IntSet except we keep resizing the array to keep the array size larger than the input.
+Every time we resize the array, we have to move every element in the set to its new subarray (element % array.length).
+To keep insertion O(1) (amortized), we double the size of the array every time we resize it.
+Insert: O(1)
+Delete: O(1)
+Lookup: O(1)
 ## Phase 2: Hashing
 ## Phase 3: HashSet
 ## Phase 4: Linked List